 - Less than 10 employees: 100,254

 - 10-49 employees: 192,646

 - 200-499 employees: 39,262

 - 1,000-plus employees: 34,246

 Frequently Asked Questions (FAQs)

-Microsoft Outlook includes extensive business email features that Gmail users need to add premium extensions in order to replicate.
-While Gmail is used by more U.S. businesses, it’s not the best choice for those who want the highest level of security or the advanced features and number of business email, scheduling, and task management tools that come with Outlook.
+Microsoft 365 business plans with Outlook include extensive business email features that can only be replicated by competitors through extensions (if at all).
+Outlook is the best choice for business email for those who need advanced security, robust email features, and the sheer number of business email, scheduling, and task management tools that come with Outlook.